biocore/LabControl/docs/index.rst

 If you input a sample that is already on another plate within your study, you will be alerted with a message in your “Well comments” text box at the bottom of your screen.

-If you want to add a comment to a well, right click the well after you have added a sample name.
+If you want to add a comment to a well, right click the well after you have added a sample name *and exited edit mode*.
 Once you select “Add comment,” an “Add comment to well” window will pop-up where you can input a note.
 The edges of your sample name will now be highlighted green and your comment will appear in the “Well comments” text box.
 To remove or edit your comment, right click the well.
 Select the “Add comment” again to make your edits in the pop-up window.

 When you are finished plating your samples, select “Save” and you will be returned to the home screen.